NguyenCaoThien/Shopping-cart/README.md

-Shopping cart project
 Simple shopping cart project.
 This project is for learning Typescript purpose only.